swiss/paf-link/documentation/2_introduction.md

 # Introduction

-## Example of a Public Affair
+This introduction explains the rationale behind the event-based approach and how it differs from a state-based business object approach.

-A typical public affair might look like this:
+An example of a typical public affair might look like the following:

-- A member of parliament would like the government to investigate a specific topic and creates a request.
+- A member of parliament would like the executive branch to investigate a specific topic and creates a request.
-- The parliament decides whether to submit this request to the government.
+- The parliament decides whether to submit this request to the executive branch.
-- The government tasks the appropriate department as part of the administration to answer the request.
+- The executive branch tasks the appropriate department as part of the administration to answer the request.
 - The department investigates the topic and prepares a report.
-- The report is sent to the government, which then forwards it to the parliament.
+- The report is sent to the executive branch, which then forwards it to the parliament.
-- The parliament discusses the report and decides whether it accepts the report.
+- The parliament discusses the report and decides whether it accepts the report as answer to the original request from the member of parliament.

-## State-Based Business Object Approach
+## State-Based Approach

-To model such a public affair, one could try to create a business object that describes the affair, including all the involved parties, their roles, and the specific steps they take.
-This could also be called a **state-based approach** and might look like the following:
+To model such a public affair, a **business object** that describes the affair could be created.
+This object would include all the involved parties, their roles, and the specific steps they take.
+This would be called a **state-based approach** and the corresponding business object might look like the following:

 ```yaml
 business_object_id: 15abh-dh